 Windstar Cruises

-It all started in 1984, prompted by a new ship design by Finnish shipbuilding firm Wartsila.
+The Windstar Cruises story began in 1984, prompted by a new ship design by Finnish shipbuilding firm Wartsila.
 The idea was called the Windcruiser, and it was like nothing else in the market: a vessel that combined standard diesel engines with several huge, computer-controlled staysails, which could propel the vessels on their own or work in concert with the engines, helping to save fuel.
 The fact that they add an air of romance to the cruise experience didn’t hurt, either, and that may be the word that still describes Windstar best to this day.
-For a romantic cruise, you can’t do much better.
+For a romantic cruise, you can’t go wrong with a Windstar cruise.

 Aside from sails, Windstar’s hallmarks have remained consistent throughout its quarter-century history and through four different corporate owners: It’s a line that sails in beautiful, exotic locations; it provides great service and excellent dining; and its onboard vibe is completely casual and unregimented — no dress code, no loud onboard activities, no stress.